Planning Your Stay in Medellín

 Medellín in 4-5 Days

 After a city tour on your first day in Medellín, you can head to the unspoiled Antioquian countryside on day two.
 The green slopes of the Andes in this area are the stuff of dreams, and there are few more colorful (literally) towns here than Guatapé.
 It's a colonial village located about two hours east of Medellín that sits on a man-made reservoir built in the 1960s.
 This reservoir is a facsimile of a beautiful country lake, and its location amid rolling green hills makes for a perfect day on the water.

 However, that's not why Guatapé is famous.
-Just outside town is one of the most iconic landmarks in the country: El Peñol, a 656-foot (200-meter) granite monolith as sleek as a bullet.
+Just outside town is one of the most iconic landmarks in the country: El Peñol, a 656-foot (200 m) granite monolith as sleek as a bullet.
 El Peñol is an awe-inspiring sight to view from afar, but the real fun is climbing the 740 steps to its summit lookout point.
-Here you can (and should) order a mango michelada and enjoy the 360° views of stunning Antioquia laid out below.
-Another option is to venture further into the Andes for a tour of coffee country.
+Here you can (and should) order a mango michelada and enjoy the 360-degree views of stunning Antioquia laid out below.
+Another option is to venture farther into the Andes for a tour of coffee country.

 Upon returning to Medellín, head to any of the aforementioned areas and attractions you might have missed, plus get to know some lesser-visited neighborhoods.
 Laureles, just west of the center, is worth your time for its great dining and nightlife scene.
 Then there's Envigado, which is located south of El Poblado and is earning a reputation as a fun alternative to its trendy northern neighbor—one that's also packed with great restaurants.

-However you decide to spend your remaining day or two in Medellín, you're sure to find fun, action, and adventure no matter which neighborhood you end up.
+However you decide to spend your remaining day or two in Medellín, you're sure to find fun, action, and adventure no matter which neighborhood you choose.